hamza-elhamdadi/contourTrees/demos/TopoLines/README.md

     On Mac, you can download from python.org, macports, or homebrew.
 You will need python3, python3-virtualenv, pip, git, ... maybe others

+    On Windows, you can just download Python3 from python.org or the Windows Store.

 ### [required] Run setup process

-    This process will setup a virtual environment and install all prerequisites.
+    This process will setup a virtual environment and install all prerequisites (Mac/Linux).
     > ./run.sh

     Everything should be installed and the code will run.
 If everything goes as planned, a web browser will be opened automatically for you when everything is done.
 If it doesn't, you can open a web browser and go to http://localhost:3550/.

+    Run the code (Windows)
+    > Run setup.bat
+    > Run run.bat

 ## Citation